 - you are displaced from an employer in the year you turn 55 or older

-- money you are withdrawing comes from a 401(k) must be associated with an employer from which you were displaced after becoming 55 or older
+- money being withdrawn comes from a 401(k) is associated with an employer from which you were displaced after becoming 55 or older

 Mike Piper, CPA and author of the Oblivious Investor, explains this rule and references the IRS tax code that mentions this exception to the 10% penalty in a blog post.
 He also clarifies that you can't quit at age 50 and expect to get access to your money free of tax penalties at age 55; you've got to work for the employer with the 401(k) until you've come of age at 55 years old (or turn 55 in the year in which you become separated from your employer).